When Pushing Through Isn’t Helping Anymore

 the pace, the pressure, the amount we were asking of ourselves.

-This was the first hard part.
+That was the first hard part.

-It wasn’t deliberate — it was default.
+It wasn’t deliberate — it was what had become normal.

 Pushing through had become automatic.